Skip to content Skip to footer

 Iberá Wetlands: Inside Argentina’s Greatest Rewilding Story

 Our journey began at the bottom of the world.
-While sheltering from fierce Patagonian winds at Torres del Paine’s Hotel Lago Grey, I found myself leafing through a beautifully photographed book about the region.
-It was there I first read about the extraordinary legacy of Doug and Kris Tompkins.
+While sheltering from fierce Patagonian winds at Torres del Paine’s Hotel Lago Grey, I found myself leafing through a book about the region.
+It was there I first read about the extraordinary legacy of the late Doug Tompkins and his wife Kris.

-The timing felt almost prophetic; their monumental rewilding efforts had not only protected the jagged peaks my husband Jo and I were currently exploring, but also the vast Iberá Wetlands, the very next major stop on our itinerary.
+The timing felt almost prophetic; their monumental rewilding efforts had not only protected the jagged peaks my husband Jo and I were currently exploring, but also the vast Iberá Wetlands in north-east Argentina, the very next major stop on our itinerary.

 I was completely captivated by their story.